thraxil/spokehub/README.md

 the necessary adjustments)

 ```
-$ make build
 $ make compose-migrate
 $ make compose-createsuperuser
+$ make compose-waffle-flags
 $ make compose-run
 ```

-The first step will take a while since it's building the image from scratch
+The first step will take a while since it's building the image from scratch.
+The `create-superuser` step will ask you to create a user, which you can later log in to the site with as an admin.

 From then on, you'll mostly just need to run `make compose-run` to start up the dev server.